Choosing alternatives to coal tar-based pavement sealcoats: Guidance for property owners, associations and managers

 (Or others with larger budgets), a consulting engineer can provide independent analysis of your pavement’s condition, and what products will work best for its preservation needs and your budget.

-Consultants providing this service for commercial customers can be found at the American Council of Engineering Companies of Minnesota directory (with the directory open, type “pavement” into your browser’s “Find” function).
+Consultants providing this service for commercial customers can be found at the American Council of Engineering Companies state member organization listing (with a state directory open, type “pavement,” “asphalt,” “road” or similar search term into your browser’s “Find” function).

 (Or others with a tighter budget) consultant services may be too costly.
 If this is the case, then be sure to interview two or more contractors for an analysis of pavement condition, products, and costs.

 As you do this, be aware of local requirements.
-In some cities with coal tar bans, violations of coal tar bans can be enforced against the property owner and the contractor, if one is involved.
-See the latest list of cities.
+In some cities, states or other units of government with coal tar bans, violations of coal tar bans can be enforced against the property owner and the contractor, if one is involved.
+See the latest list of bans: Summary of Coal Tar-based Sealant Bans/Restrictions in the United States .

 You should request a safety data sheet with clear ingredient identification and percentages.
 If a safety data sheet is not available, ask for more information or move to a product or supplier who offers one.